Frequently Asked Questions

-Novellus specialise in lending between £1,000,000 and £5,000,000.
-Novellus has completed on loans as small as £100,000 and as large as £27,000,000.
+Novellus specialise in lending from £500,000 with no upper limit.
 As we use our own capital, each case can be individually assessed.

 If the exact exit date is set prior to the loan being awarded, this is known as a closed bridging loan.
 If you know exactly when you are going to receive long-term funding through a property sale or mortgage approval, this is used as the exit date.
 These types of loans are considered less risky to the lender and will generally have more competitive rates.